nathan-mathis/HelpDesk-Simulation/README.md

 ## What It Does

-Cycle_1.xlsm is a macro-enabled Excel workbook that simulates a realistic help desk queue.
+Help Desk Ticket Queue.xlsm is a macro-enabled Excel workbook that simulates a realistic help desk queue.
 Each ticket represents a scenario pulled from common enterprise support issues - hardware failures, software installs, access requests, network problems, onboarding, and more.

 The workbook isn't just a spreadsheet with data in it.
 It's an interactive tool with automation built in to mimic the workflow of a real ticketing system.